SapientGuardian/SapientGuardian.ConfigureAll/README.md

 [![NuGet Package](https://img.shields.io/nuget/vpre/SapientGuardian.ConfigureAll.svg)](https://www.nuget.org/packages/SapientGuardian.ConfigureAll/)

 ## Description
 ConfigureAll is a library to make using the Options configuration pattern easier.
-Just implement IConfigurationObject and ConfigureAll!
+Just add the ConfigurationObject attribute and ConfigureAll!

 ## How to use it

-1. Implement the IConfigurationObject interface on your configuration objects by adding a ConfigurationKey property indicating the name of the key in your configuration that maps to this object
+1. Add the ConfigurationObject attribute on your configuration objects indicating the name of the key in your configuration that maps to the object
     ```C#
     using SapientGuardian.ConfigureAll;

     namespace ConfigureAllTests
     {
+        [ConfigurationObject("TestKey")]
         public class TestConfigurationObject : IConfigurationObject
         {
-            public string ConfigurationKey => "TestKey";

             public string TestValue { get; set; }
         }
     }